Frequently Asked Questions

 • 8 shuttle bus trips per day.

-Q. What are the proposed road upgrades?
+Q. What are the proposed upgrades to the access road?

 Q. What are the proposed intersection upgrades?